 The development of effective approaches and mechanisms for the governance of dual-use life sciences research - benignly intended research which could also be misused for hostile purposes, including the development of novel biological and toxin weapons - is an essential element of strengthening the international norm against biological weapons enshrined in the 1975 Biological and Toxin Weapons Convention (BTWC).
 Life sciences stakeholders, for example in academia, industry, or government have a fundamental role to play in the governance of dual-use life sciences research, not least because they are on the frontlines of driving innovation.
-The 2019 Guidelines for Responsible Conduct in Veterinary Research published by the World Animal Health Organisation (OIE) underscore that the "responsibility for the identification, assessment and management of dual-use implications rests to differing degrees across many stakeholders throughout the research life cycle": e.g. researchers, institutions, grant and contract funders, companies, educators, scientific publishers and other communicators, and regulatory authorities.1 Fostering a culture of trust, personal responsibility, accountability and transparency that champions ethics in the workplace is an important prerequisite for the development and implementation of sustainable approaches and measures for the management of dual-use life sciences research.2 different fields of professional practice, for example in medicine and biomedical research.3 States Parties to BTWC have also noted the value of fostering a culture of responsibility amongst relevant national life sciences professionals and the voluntary development, adoption and promulgation of codes (of conduct) with relation to strengthening the national implementation of the Convention.4 During the current BTWC inter sessional meetings, codes and biological security education are being considered by the BTWC Meeting of Experts on Review of Developments in the Field of Science and Technology Related to the Convention.5 In 2018, China and Pakistan tabled a joint proposal for the development of a code for biological scientists under the BTWC.[#] This proposal builds upon an earlier Working Paper that China submitted in 2015 ahead of the Eighth Review Conference of the BTWC.6 Given the far-reaching implications of the COVID-19 global pandemic, the importance of engaging life sciences stakeholders with the prevention of biological threats and the risk of deliberate disease is likely to receive considerable attention at the 9th Review Conference of the BTWC.7
+The 2019 Guidelines for Responsible Conduct in Veterinary Research published by the World Animal Health Organisation (OIE) underscore that the "responsibility for the identification, assessment and management of dual-use implications rests to differing degrees across many stakeholders throughout the research life cycle": e.g. researchers, institutions, grant and contract funders, companies, educators, scientific publishers and other communicators, and regulatory authorities.1 Fostering a culture of trust, personal responsibility, accountability and transparency that champions ethics in the workplace is an important prerequisite for the development and implementation of sustainable approaches and measures for the management of dual-use life sciences research.

+The utility of aspirational codes, such as codes of ethics and more detailed codes of conduct for promoting a shared recognition of and compliance with professional norms and ethics principles has been observed in different fields of professional practice, for example in medicine and biomedical research.
+States Parties to BTWC have also noted the value of fostering a culture of responsibility amongst relevant national life sciences professionals and the voluntary development, adoption and promulgation of codes (of conduct)\ with relation to strengthening the national implementation of the Convention.
+During the current BTWC inter sessional meetings, codes and biological security education are being considered by the BTWC Meeting of Experts on Review of Developments in the Field of Science and Technology Related to the Convention.
+In 2018, China and Pakistan tabled a joint proposal for the development of a code for biological scientists under the BTWC.# This proposal builds upon an earlier Working Paper that China submitted in 2015 ahead of the Eighth Review Conference of the BTWC.
+Given the far-reaching implications of the COVID-19 global pandemic, the importance of engaging life sciences stakeholders with the prevention of biological threats and the risk of deliberate disease is likely to receive considerable attention at the 9th Review Conference of the BTWC.7